2020 Golden Globe Movie Snubs and Surprises: Little Women, Robert De Niro and More Nomination Shockers

 Surprise: The Joker

 People expected The Joker to do well.
 They just didn't know how well.
 However, it's tied for third place for most film nominations of the night along with The Two Popes with four nods each.
 The movie is up for Best Motion Picture (Drama) and Best Original Score.
 Todd Phillips is also in the running for Best Director of a Motion Picture and Joaquin Phoenix is up for Best Performance by an Actor in a Motion Picture (Drama).
+However, some were surprised to see it did not receive a shout-out in the Best Screenplay category.

 Atsushi Nishijima